Saturday, April 23, 2016

 * * *

-My wife and I drove up the coast to chill out in Mendocino for a couple of days, and we stopped at Salt Point State Park on the way up to stretch our legs and enjoy some northern exposure.
+My wife and I drove up the coast to chill out in Mendocino for a couple of days, and we stopped at Salt Point State Park to stretch our legs and enjoy some northern exposure.

-I think I could photograph the tafoni sandstone formations at Salt Point all day.
+I could probably photograph the tafoni sandstone formations at Salt Point all day if I had the patience for it.
 I spent maybe half an hour in one small area while Pam took in the inspiring seascape and spotted a couple of gray whales heading north and spouting off fairly close to shore.

-The tafoni formations are one of those subjects that you never finish exploring.
+The tafoni formations are one of those subjects I could return to again and again.
 The possibilities are endless and invite many interpretations and compositions.
-Eventually you have to move on, but you do so knowing you weren't truly done, and that one day you will return to explore some more.
+Eventually I have to move on, but I do so knowing I wasn't truly done, and that one day I will return to explore some more.

 We walked north along the bluffs from the paid ($8) parking area.
 There was lots of sea pink, or sea thrift, as well as goldfields and iris and poppies.
 The bloom wasn't as fantastic as I chanced to see it one fine day in May a few years back, but it was still pretty good.

 We'd just reached this promising area for more minute exploration, with carpets of purple johnny-tuck and pillows of poppies, when it started to drizzle.
-We didn't want to head back to the car, but the drizzle kept intensifying, so we made a reluctant retreat and continued our drive up the coast to Mendocino.
+We didn't want to head back to the car, but the drizzle kept intensifying, so we made a reluctant retreat and continued our drive up the coast.

 I mainly used my pocket camera in Mendocino and came home with a bunch of tourist pix that I thought I might sprinkle on the blog until I realized it was just too much.
 After a brief, wonderful stay, we drove down to the headlands this morning for one last look.
 We were harried by rain yet again, but it was all good.